-As the second-highest court in Indiana, the Court of Appeals hears appeals from the state’s trial courts.
+As the second-highest court in Indiana, the Court of Appeals hears appeals from the state’s trial courts and some state agencies.
 The Court does not preside over trials and must accept all appeals sent to it, with the exception of:

 The Court hears cases only in three-judge panels.
 All panels have statewide jurisdiction and rotate three times per year.
 Cases are randomly assigned.
 In addition, there is no deadline for the Court to reach a decision in each case; however, the Court strives to issue decisions within four months of receiving an appeal.
 Opinions are often issued earlier.

-All opinions are available on the Courts website.
-Some opinions are “for publication” and can be cited as precedent for subsequent case; other are marked “NFP” or “not for publication,” and may not be used in citing precedent.
+All opinions are available on the Court's website.
+Some opinions are “for publication” and can be cited as precedent for subsequent cases; other are marked “NFP” or “not for publication,” and may not be used in citing precedent.